Introduction to Gold Prospecting in Arizona

 - Best season: Early spring when snowmelt increases water flow

-Pro Tip: Don’t overlook the dry washes that feed into the Hassayampa—they can be gold-rich after monsoon rains!
+Pro Tip: Don’t overlook the dry washes that feed into the Hassayampa—they can be gold-rich after monsoon rains.
+In drier stretches, a compact portable dry washer can outperform panning when there’s no water to work with.

 5. Gila River, Yuma

-The Gila River near Yuma has a fascinating gold history.
-Spanish explorers first reported gold here in the 1700s!
-Today, the river continues to produce fine gold, especially after flood events that rework the gravels.
+The Gila River near Yuma has a fascinating gold history—Spanish explorers first reported gold here in the 1700s.
+Today, the river continues to produce fine gold, especially after flood events that rework and concentrate the gravels along the inside bends and bars.

 - Accessibility: Good in many areas, some require permission to cross private land